American Public Education (NASDAQ:APEI) Updates Q4 2021 Earnings Guidance

 American Public Education (NASDAQ:APEI) updated its fourth quarter 2021 earnings guidance on Monday.
-The company provided earnings per share guidance of $0.310-$0.380 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.390.
+The company provided earnings per share (EPS) guidance of $0.310-$0.380 for the period, compared to the Thomson Reuters consensus estimate of $0.390.
 The company issued revenue guidance of $150 million-$155 million, compared to the consensus revenue estimate of $152.02 million.American Public Education also updated its FY 2021 guidance to $0.770-$0.850 EPS.

-Separately, Zacks Investment Research raised shares of American Public Education from a sell rating to a hold rating and set a $30.00 target price on the stock in a report on Tuesday, August 10th.
-One investment analyst has rated the stock with a hold rating and five have assigned a buy rating to the company.
-According to data from MarketBeat.com, the stock currently has an average rating of Buy and an average target price of $38.20.
+Separately, Zacks Investment Research raised American Public Education from a sell rating to a hold rating and set a $30.00 price objective on the stock in a research note on Tuesday, August 10th.
+One analyst has rated the stock with a hold rating and four have assigned a buy rating to the company’s stock.
+According to MarketBeat, the stock currently has a consensus rating of Buy and a consensus target price of $37.75.

 About American Public Education